 Online service providers usually have little control over the content that their users post.
-Because some users are inclined to post others’ copyrighted works (such as music or videos) without permission, service providers can operate their businesses effectively only if they have protection against such infringing activities.
+Unfortunately, some users are inclined to post others’ copyrighted works (such as music or videos) without permission.
+Service providers can operate their businesses effectively only if they have protection against such infringing activities.

 Enacted in 1998, the DMCA is divided into five Titles.
 Title II is the Online Copyright Infringement Liability Limitation Act.
-That Title added Section 512 (Limitations on liability relating to material online) to Title 17 of the United States Code, creating new limitations on liability in the following areas: transitory communications; system caching; storage of information on systems or networks at direction of users; and information location tools.
+That Title added Section 512 (Limitations on liability relating to material online) to Title 17 of the United States Code.
+Section 512 created new limitations on liability in the following areas: transitory communications; system caching; storage of information on systems or networks at direction of users; and information location tools.
 If a service provider satisfies the requirements of that section, it will not be subject to monetary damages for copyright infringement, and injunctive relief will be restricted.

 This is where the existing TOU had their greatest trouble.
 Problems included describing takedown notice elements incorrectly, providing incomplete information about the designated agent, and not filing information about that agent with the Copyright Office.